code-and-effect/effective_addresses/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Bonus points for test coverage
 6. Create new Pull Request

-## Commercial Support

-Code and Effect is the product arm of [AgileStyle](http://www.agilestyle.com), an Edmonton-based shop that specializes in building custom web applications with Ruby on Rails.

-If you’re interested in training, customization, or help with integration, let us know.

-We're here to help you make your application and our gems as compatible as possible.

-Please contact us at [info@agilestyle.com](mailto:info@agilestyle.com) for more information.